Provincial Nursing Float Pool

 Will I receive a pension?

-Full-time and part-time nurses participating in the Provincial Float Pool are entitled to participate in the pension plan.
-Casual nurses participating in the Float Pool may voluntarily opt-in to the pension plan.
+Full-time and part-time nurses are entitled to participate in the pension plan.
+Casual nurses may voluntarily opt-in to the pension plan.

 Can I request to be assigned to the same facility as a nursing colleague?

-Can I work in more than one “float” location?
+Can I work in more than one location?

-Yes, Float Pool nurses may work at more than one “float” location during their work rotation, depending upon scheduling and operational need.
+Yes, participating nurses may work at more than one location during their work rotation, depending upon scheduling and operational need.
+This also means that you could work your FTE in multiple regions.

-Can I work in a float pool position at the same facility where I currently hold casual or part-time FTE?
+Can I work as a Provincial Float Pool Nurse at the same facility where I currently hold casual or part-time FTE?

 Would Provincial Nursing Float Pool assignments be paid as part of regular pay statements?

-Provincial float pool nurses will be paid by Shared Health, as part of a recurring bi-weekly pay period while on a work assignment.
-If you hold another position outside of the Float Pool position, this would be separate from your regular “home” facility pay statements.
+Provincial Float Pool nurses will be paid by Shared Health, as part of a recurring bi-weekly pay period while on a work assignment.
+If you hold another position outside of the program, this would be separate from your regular pay statements.

 Would I be mandated to work additional shifts as a float pool nurse?